 As mentioned previously, you just need to choose a septic-safe option.

 Look for the “septic safe” stamp of approval on the packaging.
 You might be surprised how many toilet tissue these days are septic tank safe!

 The drawback to using septic-safe toilet paper is that you might have to use more fresh water to flush it.

 If you have plenty of water to spare, it’s generally safe to flush this type of paper.

 How to Use Regular Toilet Paper in an RV

 If you want to use regular toilet paper, you can there’s a test to see if your current brand will work—many RVers use the “dissolve test” before flushing any new toilet paper.

-To do the test, fill a lidded container with water, then add a few squares of paper.
+To do the test, fill a lidded glass jar with water, then add a few squares of paper.

 If your toilet paper fails this test, but you still want to use a particular type of toilet paper, you have one more option: throwing it away.

-You can put this practice into place by using a small trash can in your bathroom, specifically for toilet paper, and change the trash bag often.
+You can put this practice into place by using a small trash can or waste basket in your bathroom, specifically for used toilet paper, and change the plastic bag often.